facilec/cfrand/spec.md

 # Random Generator Worker Spec

 ## Goal
-Provide a Cloudflare Worker endpoint that harvests human-influenced telemetry (pageviews, social feeds, DNS/traffic rankings, collaborative edits) plus cryptographic anchors (drand + Bitcoin + Ethereum blocks), concatenates the **full raw payloads** from every successful fetch, and runs a single SHA3-512 hash over the combined byte stream.
+Provide a Cloudflare Worker endpoint that harvests human-influenced telemetry (pageviews, social feeds, DNS/traffic rankings, collaborative edits) plus cryptographic anchors (drand + Bitcoin + Ethereum blocks), concatenates the **full raw payloads** from every successful fetch, and runs a single SHA-512 hash (Workers Web Crypto) over the combined byte stream (with an opt-in SHA3-512 fallback).
 The output must always include drand (2^256 entropy guarantee) and fail if Cloudflare Radar or drand are unavailable.
 When in doubt, bring in **more** public data: every Radar request should pull at least 512 entries/items so each fetch yields substantial entropy.

 ## HTTP API
 - **Route**: `GET /api/random`